cosmos-developer/edu-video-platform/PRODUCT_ROADMAP.md

 2. Student:
    - [ ] Watch interactive videos with milestone questions
    - [ ] Answer questions to progress through content

+3. Errors
+   - [ ] Upon completed the video, the video preview reverts to old states with 0 correct answers and no question states
+   - [ ] Need a plan to refactor video preview